 Intangible assets are measured initially at cost.
 Amounts are only revalued where the fair value of the asset held by the Authority can be determined by reference to an active market.
 In practice, no intangible asset held by the Authority meets this criterion and are therefore carried at amortised cost.
 The depreciable amount of an intangible asset is amortised over its useful life to the relevant service line in the Comprehensive Income and Expenditure Statement.
 An asset is tested for impairment whenever there is an indication that the asset might be impaired.
-Any losses recognised are posted to the relevant service line in the Comprehensive Income and Expenditure Statement of an intangible asset appears as 'Other operating expenditure' in the Comprehensive Income and Expenditure Statement.
+Any losses recognised are posted to the relevant service line in the Comprehensive Income and Expenditure Statement.
+Any gain or loss arising on the disposal or abandonment of an intangible asset appears as 'Other operating expenditure' in the Comprehensive Income and Expenditure Statement.

 Where expenditure on intangible assets qualifies as capital expenditure for statutory purposes, amortisation, impairment losses and disposal gains and losses are not permitted to have an impact on the general fund balance.
-The gains and losses are therefore reversed out of the general fund balance in the movement of reserves statement and posted to the Capital Adjustment Account and (for any sales proceeds greater than $\pounds10,000$ ) the Capital Receipts Reserve.
+The gains and losses are therefore reversed out of the general fund balance in the movement of reserves statement and posted to the Capital Adjustment Account and (for any sales proceeds greater than £10,000) the Capital Receipts Reserve.